-On expiry of the Second Offer, holders of a total of approximately 92.4 per cent of the total amount of the defaulted securities restructured their defaulted securities in the restructuring offers.
+On expiration of the Second Offer, holders of a total of approximately 92.4 per cent of the total amount of the defaulted securities restructured their defaulted securities in the Restructuring Offers.

 The holdouts litigation

-In 2011, a number of holders of defaulted securities issued by Argentina under a fiscal agency agreement in 1994 (the FAA, and the defaulted securities issued thereunder, the FAA Bonds), who had obtained money judgments against Argentina that they were not able to collect (the plaintiffs) filed a motion before the US District Court for the Southern District of New York seeking a partial summary judgment declaring that Argentina had violated the FAA pari passu clause.
+In 2011, a number of holders of defaulted securities issued by Argentina under a fiscal agency agreement from 1994 (the FAA and the defaulted securities issued thereunder, the FAA Bonds), who had obtained money judgments against Argentina that they were not able to collect (the plaintiffs), filed a motion before the US District Court for the Southern District of New York (SDNY District Court) seeking a partial summary judgment declaring that Argentina had violated the FAA pari passu clause.

 The plaintiffs claimed that Argentina had violated the FAA Bonds’ pari passu clause by creating a class of creditors who were guaranteed payment while formally condemning the plaintiffs to a lower rank, which would be barred from receiving any payment at all.
-The US District Court admitted the motion on 7 December 201 and the plaintiffs filed a motion for equitable relief as a remedy for the violations.
-On 23 February 2012, the US District Court found that there was no adequate relief and remedy at law for Argentina’s violations under the FAA:
+The SDNY District Court admitted the motion on 7 December 2011 and the plaintiffs filed a motion for equitable relief as a remedy for the violations.
+On 23 February 2012, the SDNY District Court found that there was no adequate relief or remedy at law for Argentina’s violations under the FAA:

 because the Republic has made clear . . . its intention to defy any money judgment issued by this Court . . . [and] [b]ecause the Republic has the financial wherewithal to meet its commitment of providing equal treatment to both NML (and similarly situated creditors) and those owed under the terms of the Exchange Bonds, it is equitable to require it to do so.
 Indeed, equitable relief is particularly appropriate here, given that the Republic has engaged in an unprecedented, systematic scheme of making payments on other external indebtedness.